ramanshah/orientational_interpolation/README.md

 # Orientational Interpolation

-*Currently validating this software in Python 2.7.11*
+*Currently validating this software in Python 2.7.11 and NumPy 1.11.0*

 This code implements (in Python 2, using NumPy) the orientational interpolation (OI) method described in the following paper: